 Dances are only for BASH students and their approved guests.
 Guests may have to present themselves in person in order to gain approval during regular business hours prior to the day of the event.
 The guest will be approved or disapproved by a BASH principal only if a completed guest pass, completed and approved by the guest's school administration, is presented to the BASH administration prior to the announced deadline.
 If approval is granted for a guest, the principal will forward the guest pass to the advisor/chaperone prior to the date of the dance.
 All school rules, including those pertaining to behavior, dress, and smoking/drinking, will be in effect and are applicable to everyone attending a school dance.
+All BASH students are fully responsible for the actions of their guests at all dances, including Senior Prom.

 The advisor/chaperone will not permit individuals to enter the dance if their dress does not comply with school regulations.

 Example: Torn/cut-off clothing, hats, etc. BASH students must have their current student I.D. card with them to be admitted.

 Students are not permitted to leave the dance and then return.
 Individuals leaving a dance early must scan out at the door and immediately leave school property.
 Scan-out sheets include the time of departure and will be kept on file.
 Students may not be admitted to a dance after the first hour.
 Students are reminded that laws covering junior driver's licenses are in effect and must be observed.
 Individuals not attending the dance will not be permitted to loiter on school property.